-The need to subsidize membership to internalize network externalities disappears when networks mature and cover a large fraction of potential users.
+The need to subsidise membership to internalise network externalities disappears when networks mature and cover a large fraction of potential users.
 However, payment networks are dominated by usage rather than classical network (membership) externalities.
 Even if all consumers hold debit cards, they need to be given incentives to use them.
 As we have seen, price elasticity of card usage by consumers seems to be much higher than that of card acceptance by merchants.
 It would be a mistake to mandate a cost-based cap on debit IFs, since it would completely overlook the two-sided nature of payment systems.

-5.5 The substitutability between credit and debit cards needs to be understood better

-Preliminary analysis of the substitutability between credit and debit cards (Rochet, 2007) seems to indicate a need for capping the difference between credit and debit IFs, in order to discourage the socially inefficient behaviour of "convenience users".
-However, it seems difficult to recommend a cost based regulation of credit IFs without a more complete understanding of this substitutability between credit and debit cards.
+5.5 The substitutability between credit and debit cards needs to be understood better of this substitutability between credit and debit cards.
 In particular it would be important to understand whether there are indeed incentives for payment card networks to inflate the difference between credit and debit IFs.
-Generally speaking, the regulation of IFs is a very hazardous exercise, since socially optimal IFs depend in a complex fashion of parameters that are extremely difficult to estimate empirically.
-Even more importantly, the long term reactions of the payment industry to such a regulation are very difficult to predict.
+Generally speaking, the regulation of IFs is a very hazardous exercise, since socially optimal IFs depend in a complex fashion on parameters that are extremely difficult to estimate empirically.
+Even more importantly, the long-term reactions of the payments industry to such regulation are very difficult to predict.